DIY Pool Maintenance: Complete Guide for Beginners 2024

 Filter System Care

-Cartridge filters: Rinse weekly with garden hose, deep clean monthly with filter cleaner, replace every 12-18 months or when fabric shows wear.
+Cartridge filters: Rinse weekly with garden hose, deep clean monthly with filter cleaner, replace every 12-18 months or when pleated media shows wear or damage.

-DE filters: Backwash when pressure rises 8-10 psi above clean pressure, add fresh DE powder after backwashing (1 pound per 10 square feet of filter area).
+DE filters: Backwash when pressure rises 8-10 psi above clean pressure, add fresh DE powder after backwashing (typically 1 pound per 5 square feet of filter area - check manufacturer specifications).

 Sand filters: Backwash weekly or when pressure increases, replace sand every 5-7 years or when water clarity suffers despite proper chemistry.